albertico/my-ansibles/README.md

 ## Roles

-Each role definition may include the tasks, handlers, variables and templates (among other files) the define the role's behaviour and execution.
-Changes could be made to a particular role, either by changing the defined variables or by extending the tasks, handlers or any other available feature.
+Each role definition may include the tasks, handlers, variables and templates (among other files) that define the role's behavior and execution.
+Changes could be made to a particular role, either by changing the defined variables or by extending the tasks, handlers or any other available file.

 Having the roles and playbooks defined as a Git repository allows for the proper versioning of the playbook and roles definition based on your environments and requirements.